leifugroup/DynaTPH/README.md

 ---
 ## Useful Links
+This repository contains a lightweight version of the DynaTPH dataset and filtering scripts for building the dataset.

-Zenodo：The complete DynaTPH dataset is available on Zenodo ** DOI: 10.5281/zenodo.21971877 **
+**Zenodo**：The complete DynaTPH dataset is available on Zenodo **DOI: 10.5281/zenodo.21971877**

 ---
 ## Dataset Overview